David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 Deserialize >>> Serialize
 ```
 is not a double buffer.
 Deserialize and serialize each can't be memoreis, they have to be lots of registers as need to read from them all in one clock

+## List Reverse
+The hardware to implement this is a memory.
+The memory is written to and then read from.
+The total amount of time is equal to two times the length to reverse.
+This is a more specific version of reorder.

 ## Histogram